XHMM/my-config-files/README.md

 ## 😄 Say Hi

-​	My experience: although I used eslint and prettier many times but I did not remember to create a sharable config, so I always need to setup them every time, it's really cumbersome and even made me not want to use eslint and prettier.
+My experience: although I used eslint and prettier many times but I did not remember to create a sharable config, so I always need to setup them every time, it's really cumbersome and even made me not want to use eslint and prettier.

-​	One day I wake up and made this repo and publish them as npm module, now I can easily setup them, so happy.
+One day I wake up and made this repo and publish them as npm module, now I can easily setup them, so happy.
 (PS: this repo will include all my config files not only eslint and prettier).
 I update this repo according to my dev road.

-​	**Reminid: ** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)
+**Reminid: ** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)

 ## 😀 Usage

-1. `yarn add --dev eslint prettier typescript eslint-config-xhmm prettier-config-xhmm`
+1. `npm i -D eslint prettier typescript eslint-config-xhmm prettier-config-xhmm`

 2. create `.eslintrc`：

-   for nodejs
+   when working with `nodejs`：

    ```json
    {